Numerical approximation of McKean-Vlasov SDEs via stochastic gradient descent

 The rest of the paper is organised as follows.
-At the start of Section \ref{sec:Seperablecoefficients}, we provide the main setting of our considered MV-SDEs.
-We formulate the fixed-point problem for the unknown measure-dependent function in the MV-SDEs and then cast it as a minimization problem over the space of continuous functions.
+At the start of Section \ref{sec:Seperablecoefficients}, we provide the main setting of our considered MV-SDEs and { for convenience of the reader Table \ref{tab:notation} and Table \ref{tab:notation222} summarize the notation used throughout. } We formulate the fixed-point problem for the unknown measure-dependent function in the MV-SDEs and then cast it as a minimization problem over the space of continuous functions.
 In Section \ref{sec:ProjOnFiniteDimSpace}, we introduce the finite-dimensional approximation of the original domain and provide an upper bound for the error we incur by solving the minimization problem on the reduced domain.
 We propose our SGD based algorithm to solve the minimization problem at the beginning of Section \ref{sec:sgd for mvsde}, where we also provide a ``mini-batch'' version of it.
 The convergence proof of the algorithm is presented in Section \ref{sec:convergence} along with the necessary intermediate results.
 The results from the extensive set of numerical experiments are presented in Section \ref{sec:NumericalStudy}.
-All the notations used in the manuscript are explained in Section \ref{sec:Notations} and the proofs of all the main theoretical results are relegated to the Appendix.
+The proofs of all the main theoretical results are relegated to the Appendix.